The Ba***ds of Bollywood: Reception

 Sakshi Verma of India TV gave 3 stars out 5 and commented that "The Ba**ds Of Bollywood is a classic masala entertainer that is full of surprises, fun, drama and thrills.
 The show is not boring at any point and tries to make a glittery remark amid all the chaos and distress.
 The show is bouncy and should be taken as a fun watch.
 Renuka Vyavahare of The Times of India rated it 3.5/5 stars and said that "Daringly self-aware, the seven part series finds its footing in quieter moments—when it isn't busy showcasing star cameos or industry jabs.
 This is less of a scathing satire and more of an edgy, meta love letter to the film industry."
 Aashna Nadkarni of Mashable commented that "It is a complete treat for every Bollywood enthusiast!"

-Sahir Avik D’souza of The Quint rated it 3.5/5 stars and writes in his review that "If Luck By Chance and Om Shanti Om had a foul-mouthed lovechild—that child would be Aryan Khan’s The Ba***ds of Bollywood."
+Sahir Avik D’souza of The Quint rated it 3.5/5 stars and writes in his review that "If Luck by Chance and Om Shanti Om had a foul-mouthed lovechild—that child would be Aryan Khan’s The Ba***ds of Bollywood."
 Bollywood Hungama gave it 3.5 stars out of 5 and said that "THE BA***DS OF BOLLYWOOD is a hilarious and entertaining take on Bollywood and works because of Aryan Khan’s expert direction, crazy-n-entertaining moments, performances, shocking climax and starry cameos."
 Deepa Gahlot of Rediff.com rated it 3/5 stars and stated that "Aryan Khan has made The Ba***ds of Bollywood entertaining and wicked."

 Controversies

 Following the release of The Ba***ds of Bollywood, the National Human Rights Commission filed a complaint with the Mumbai Police against the show for depicting Ranbir Kapoor using a banned electronic cigarette on screen without a statutory warning or disclaimer.
-Similarly, Sameer Wankhede, a former Narcotics Control Bureau zonal director who led the 2021 Cordelia cruise drug bust resulting in Aryan Khan's arrest (from which Khan was later cleared), but who faces a pending CBI probe in Mumbai courts for alleged bribery in connection with the case, filed a defamation suit against the show's makers at the Delhi High Court.
+Similarly, IRS officer Sameer Wankhede, former Narcotics Control Bureau zonal director who led the 2021 Cordelia cruise drug bust resulting in Aryan Khan's arrest (from which Khan was later cleared), who faced a pending CBI probe in Mumbai court for alleged bribery in connection with the case, filed a defamation suit against the show's makers at the Delhi High Court.
 He alleged the apparent parody of him was "false, malicious and defamatory".

-The defamation case is scheduled for a hearing on 30 October 2025.
+The defamation case was scheduled for a hearing on 30 October 2025.
+However, the court dismissed the defamation case and ruled that the complaint must be returned as it lacked jurisdiction to entertain the plea.